Browsed by

 Black-Throated Grey Warbler, Point Reyes Mendoza Ranch, 2019

-See My Birding Day: Point Reyes Part I
+See My Birding Day: Point Reyes Part I for the first part of the story.

 Driving from the docks to the ranch was exciting.
 Our walkie talkies announced sightings along the way.
 A Merlin chasing a large flock of Red-winged Blackbirds with some Tricolored Blackbirds mixed in.
 I laughed at the Tricolored Blackbirds’ strangled-cat calls rising distinctively from the blur of screechy-yet-bubbly Red-winged Blackbirds.